 Position Overview: The duty of the NTMCA Treasurer is to manage and serve as custodian of the chapter’s funds.
 The Treasurer shall ensure that appropriate accounting procedures and controls are in place at all times.
 This position will review financial resources of the chapter to meet its present and future needs.

 Major Areas of Responsibility:

 Attend all meetings.

-Receive revenues, make deposits and make payments of expenses of the chapter.
+Receive revenues, make deposits, and make payments of expenses of the chapter.

 Prepare monthly Treasurer reports (details the activity of the Treasurer, including deposits and expenditures).

 Reconcile bank statements (monthly).